A Comparative Review of the JASP Statistical Software

 One of the biggest challenges that GUI users face is being able to reproduce their work.
 Reproducibility is useful for re-running everything on the same dataset if you find a data entry error.
 It’s also useful for applying your work to new datasets so long as they use the same variable names (or the software can handle name changes).
 Some scientific journals ask researchers to submit their files (usually code and data) along with their written reports so that others can check their work.

 As important a topic as it is, reproducibility is a problem for GUI users, a problem that has only recently been solved by some software developers.
 Most GUIs (e.g. the R Commander, Rattle) save only code, but since GUI users don’t write the code, they also can’t read it or change it!
-Others, such as BlueSky, jamovi, and RKWard, save the dialog box entries and allow GUI users to have reproducibility in the form they prefer.
+Others, such as BlueSky, jamovi, and RKWard, save the dialog box entries and allow GUI users reproducibility in the preferred form.

-If you wish to share your work with a colleague so they too can execute it, they must be JASP users.
+If you wish to share your work with a colleague so they can execute it, perhaps with their modifications, they must be JASP users.
 There is no way to export an R program file for them to use.
-You need to send them only your JASP file; It contains both the data and the steps you used to analyze it.
+You only need to send them your JASP file; it contains the data and the steps you used to analyze it.
+For simply reading JASP output, it has a viewer in the Open Science Framework (https://osf.io/dashboard).
+You can store your .jasp file there so other users can see the output, including annotations.

 Package Management